JuliusPinsker/RAGForge/README.md

 ![Dashboard](https://pinsker.ai/web/image/1484-c28e0cf9/Screenshot%20from%202024-11-30%2002-16-37.webp)

 This application serves as a template for a completely local agentic Retrieval-Augmented Generation (RAG) setup with a clean web interface.
 It integrates vectorization capabilities using **PhiData** to organize and retrieve knowledge efficiently from various data sources.
+The application utilizes **Open Hermes** for retrieval and context refinement, and **Llama 3.2** for response generation, providing a robust framework for knowledge-driven conversational AI.

 The application supports:

 - Local folders
 - Drag and drop files